atcasanova/hackyeaster2023/CrashBash/README.md

 `bash<<<$\'\\154\\163\'`

-then:
+and finally:

 `bash<<<$\'ls'`

-Basically it's a bypass that uses a very strict and small charset.
-My mind went instantly there.
+In essence, this bypass uses a very strict and small character set.

-After a few minutes trying to figure out how to add spaces to that bypass, i've come up with this converter:
+After spending some time trying to figure out how to add spaces to this bypass, I created this converter:

 ```bash
 string=$*